ghost-fvtt/FVTT-Autocomplete-Inline-Properties/CONTRIBUTING.md

         packageName: "my-package",
         sheetClasses: [
             {
-                name: "ItemSheet5e", // this *must* be the class name of the `Application` you want it to apply to
+                name: "ItemSheet5e", // this _must_ be the class name of the `Application` you want it to apply to
                 fieldConfigs: [
                     {
-                        selector: `.tab[data-tab="details"] input[type="text"]`, // this will target all text input fields on the "details" tab.
+                        selector: `.tab[data-tab="details"] input[type="text"]`, // this targets all text input fields on the "details" tab.
 Any css selector should work here.
                         showButton: true,
                         allowHotkey: true,
                         dataMode: DATA_MODE.ROLL_DATA,